3856 West Tenth Street

 BP checked.
 Hypertension is a silent killer.
 Learn your numbers and ways to keep your BP in a healthy range.

 This is a program of fresh food distribution for those in need of food assistance.
-It takes place on the second Tuesday of each month at 4:00 pm, at the Second Harvest Food Bank.
+It takes place on the second and fourth Tuesday of each month at 4:00 pm, at the Second Harvest Food Bank.
 If you are in need of fresh produce you must register at www.nwpafoodbank.org/shfb or call 814.459.3663, ext.
 117

 On pick up day, arrive no earlier than 3:45 pm and have your ID ready.